 - 1. Touch the Phone icon on the Home Page.

 - 2. Touch Phones.

-- Touch the information icon next to the connected cell phone or mobile device to show the cell phone's or mobile device's information display.
+- Touch the information icon or the pencil icon next to the connected cell phone or mobile device to show the cell phone's or mobile device's information display.

-4. Touch Disconnect.
+- 4. Touch Disconnect.